sacooper/Faction/API.md

 - /route/ (METHOD)(OPTION1)(OPTION2)...(OPTIONX)
 - (+) means you have to be logged in to use the API method
     - If you are not, it will return a 403 forbidden
-- (1) means it is sent only once
-- (*) means it is sent as long as no action takes place to change it
 - All success response have the following format
 ```javascript
 {